 Oh, my goodness.
 Just look at this waffle!
 I make a double batch of these each week so I can freeze them and pop them in the toaster on busy mornings.
 They truly taste as good as they look.
-The only difference between these and wheat waffles is the lack of crunch — coconut flour just doesn’t get crispy in a waffle iron.
-They’re soft like French toast, but oh, so good.
+Unlike many “it’s almost as good” recipes, this one really is just as crunchy and delicious as a traditional waffle.

 The first time I made these, my husband looked at me incredulously: “We can eat this?”
 Yes, sir.